 Essentially, these admonitions to tie the teachings and love of the Lord on their foreheads and their hands were symbolic of the right beliefs and practicing the right behaviors.
-By the time Jesus hit the scene, people had started taking these admonitions literally and strapping little boxes on their foreheads and on their right hands, each box holding little copies of the Torah.
+By the time Jesus hit the scene, people had started taking these admonitions literally.
+They were strapping little boxes on their foreheads and on their right hands, each box holding little copies of the Torah.
 They were called phylacteries.
 It was an outward display to show everyone that they believed in the law of God and that they practiced the law of God.

 All this to say, when John talks about having a “mark” on your forehead and your right hand, he’s talking about believing and practicing the right things.